aditya-a-patil/Snippets/README.md

 ## Bash

+#### tls_ciphers.sh
+A script to test SSL/TLS protocols supported by servers.
+This script uses openssl to make connections to the host provided.

 #### show_or_hide_files_mac.sh
-Simple script to toggle view files option on Mac OSX.
+Script to toggle view files option on Mac OSX.

 ## Python